indianspeedster/chi-edge/edge_cpu_inference.md

 -   `exposed_ports`: if we run any applications inside the container that need to accept incoming requests from a network, we will need to export a "port" number for those incoming requests.
 Any requests to that port number will be forwarded to this container.
 -   `command`: if we want to execute a specific command immediately on starting the container, we can specify that as well.

 For this particular experiment, we'll specify that port 22 - which is used for SSH access - should be exposed.

+Also, since we do not specify a `command` to run, we will further specify `interactive = True` - that it should open an interactive Python session - otherwise the container will immediately stop after it is started, because it has no "work" to do.

 :::